IP vs O-Level Tuition: Understanding the Key Differences

 • Exam-oriented instruction and drilling with past-year papers

-• Broader ability range (PSLE 200-260+); mixed classroom pace
+• Broader intake; wider range of starting points and classroom pace

-• High-stakes national exams determine JC/Poly pathways
+• High-stakes national examinations influence JC or polytechnic pathways

 Curriculum Differences: Depth vs Breadth

-O Level Teaching Approach
+O-Level Teaching Approach

 • Structured, guided instruction with model answers